 Houston drivers have a duty to be aware of pedestrians walking in or near the roadway or parking area.
 With many drivers distracted by texting or cell phone usage, accidents involving pedestrians is increasing in this country every year and there does not seem to be much that can be done to curb the problem.

-Causes of Pedestrian Injuries
+What are Common Causes of Pedestrian Injuries in Houston?

 Whether caused by a commercial or personal vehicle, pedestrian injuries are often a result of: